 What Is Infringement?

 It is simply using any works protected by copyright law without authorization from the owner.
 Imagine you own a certain online newspaper, all the content on the website will be protected by copyright law.
 This includes articles, titles, logos, pictures, and even the design of the website.
 Copyrights guarantee the owner certain exclusive rights, including reproduction, display, distribution, or alteration of the works.

 There are many types of copyright violation, most of which are concerned with unlawful imitation.
-In the recent years however, due to the burst of online content many types of copyright infringement became more frequent.
+In recent years, however, due to the burst of online content, many types of copyright infringement became more frequent.
 Example: Marketing content plagiarism.